CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation-clarification.md

     in the CRL issuer's certificate, verify that the `cRLSign` bit is set.

-Notably, there is no requirement to verify the presence of the `keyUsage` extension itself.
+Notably, there is no requirement for certificate-consuming applications to verify the presence of the `keyUsage` extension itself.

 Additionally, the certificate profile in {{!RFC5280}} does not require the inclusion of the `keyUsage` extension in a certificate if the